prestodb/presto/presto-docs/src/main/sphinx/develop/secrets-manager.rst

 The ``secrets-manager.name`` property is used by Presto to find a registered ``SecretsManagerFactory`` based on the name returned by ``SecretsManagerFactory.getName()``.
-Remaining configuration needed by the custom implementation should be loaded from plugin code itself.
+The remaining configuration needed by the custom implementation should be loaded from the plugin code itself.

-Example configuration file:
+An example of a ``secrets-manager.properties`` configuration file:

 .. code-block:: none

     secrets-manager.name=custom-secrets-manager

+This example configuration file defines the name custom-secrets-manager that Presto uses to find the instance created by SecretsManagerFactory.